 The Local Economies Project (LEP) supports vibrant, interconnected communities that are powered by the people who live there.
 We see food and farming as a cornerstone of every region and critical to the movement towards stronger, more resilient economies.
-With initiatives focused on the food system, we are using a range of philanthropic tools to help efforts take root and grow in the New York’s Hudson Valley.
+We also recognize the urgent need for communities to repair our natural systems, mend our civic fabric, and usher in a more cooperative and resilient future.
+With initiatives focused on ecology and civic action, we are using a range of philanthropic tools to help efforts take root and grow in the New York’s Hudson Valley.

-LEP’s mission is to build an equitable and ecologically resilient food system in the Hudson Valley – one that meets the economic and social needs of our communities while working in partnership with natural systems.
-Towards this mission, we develop programs, provide grant funding, and act as a convener in the regional food and farm economy.
+LEP’s mission is to build a more equitable and ecologically resilient Hudson Valley – one that meets the economic and social needs of our communities while working in partnership with natural systems.
+Towards this mission, we develop programs, provide grant funding, and act as a convener in the region.

-Since its inception in 2010, LEP has been providing grants to mission-aligned organizations working in food and agriculture in the Hudson Valley.
-Our grants and programs are focused around four thematic areas:
+Since its inception in 2010, LEP has been providing grants to mission-aligned organizations working toward a more ecologically resilient and just Hudson Valley.
+Our grants and programs are focused around two thematic areas:

-- Local Stewardship & Community: Supporting a regional food system that is rooted in the social and civic fabric of the Hudson Valley
+- Local Stewardship and Community: Supporting new initiatives from regional organizations that are the backbone of the social and civic fabric of the Hudson Valley

 Our Fiscal Sponsor

 LEP operates under the fiscal sponsorship of the New World Foundation.
 The New World Foundation, a 501(c)3 public charity, is based in New York City and is dedicated to community building, a healthy environment, educational opportunity, and economic justice.